Does wearing a hat cause baldness? What research tells us

 Written by Alexandria Bachert

-Hats have the unique ability to be both useful and fashionable, but does wearing a hat cause baldness or hair loss?
+Hats have the unique ability to be both useful and fashionable.
+Who doesn’t love the instant style a fedora or Panama hat offers, or the classic comfort of a baseball cap, But, if you’re starting to notice stray hairs in your hat, you may be wondering, does wearing a hat cause hair loss or baldness?
 Read on to find out what the research has to say.

 More hair, less hassle.
 All from the comfort of home.